johnfactotum/gedit-restore-minimap/README.md

 git clone https://github.com/johnfactotum/gedit-restore-minimap.git restore-minimap
 ```

+To use Gnome Builder's block font, which makes the minimap looks so much better that I wonder why they haven't bundled the font with gtksourceview itself, copy `BuilderBlocks.ttf` to `~/.local/share/fonts`.

 ## Configuration

 You can display the minimap on the left by deleting line 15 in `restore_minimap.py`: